 Follow these steps to make a photography website of your dream without hassle.
 Don’t worry if you have little experience in website design or SEO.
 You don’t have to be a pro to use these tips.
 We’ll walk you through all the tricky moments.

-1. Think of website goals and types
+1. Think of website goals and types, before making the photography website

 Here are the most common photography website types: